Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Introduction

-To do so, in the current paper we utilize two sketching techniques, namely {\em subsampled randomized Hadamard transform} \cite{DBLP:conf/soda/AilonL08} and \textsf{CountSketch} \cite{Clarkson:2017:LAR:3038256.3019134}, to develop randomized algorithms for the dynamic graph regression problem. \begin{itemize} \item Let $r$ be a quantity that indicates the number of samples required for a guaranteed approximation error and is defined in Equations~\ref{eq:r} and \ref{eq:r2} of Theorem~\ref{theorem:phd}.
-Our first randomized algorithm, which is based on subsampled randomized Hadamard transform, reduces pre-processing time complexity to $O(n(m + 1) + 2n(m + 1) \log_2(r + 1) + rm^2)$.
-Then after an edge insertion or an edge deletion, it updates the approximate solution in $O(rm)$ time.
-Note that since $m$ is usually considerably less than $n$, we have: $r \ll n$.
-Therefore, the improvements in the time complexities are considerable. \item Let $q=O\left(\frac{m^2}{\epsilon^2} \log^6(m/\epsilon)\right)$ be the number of samples required for a guaranteed approximation error $\epsilon$, using \textsf{CountSketch}.
-Our second randomized algorithm uses \textsf{CountSketch} and reduces time complexity of pre-processing to $O \left( nnz(\mathbold M) + m^3 \epsilon^{-2} \log^7(m/\epsilon) \right)$, where $nnz(\mathbold M)$ is the number of nonzero elements of $\mathbold M$.
-Then after an edge insertion or an edge deletion or a node insertion or a node deletion, it updates the approximate solution in $O(qm)$ time.
-As we will discuss later, we may consider $m$ (and $\epsilon$) as constants.
-Therefore using \textsf{CountSketch}, we will have a constant update time randomized algorithm. \end{itemize}

-Note that subsampled randomized Hadamard transform and \textsf{CountSketch} have already been used to improve regression in static data \cite{DBLP:conf/soda/AilonL08,Drineas2011,doi:10.1137/120874540,Clarkson:2017:LAR:3038256.3019134}.
-However, in this paper for the first time we show how they can be used in a dynamic setting, where it is required to update the sketches and the approximate solution, after an update operation in the data.
+To do so, in the current paper we utilize two sketching techniques, namely {\em subsampled randomized Hadamard transform} \cite{DBLP:conf/soda/AilonL08} and \textsf{CountSketch} \cite{Clarkson:2017:LAR:3038256.3019134}, to develop sublinear update time randomized algorithms for the dynamic graph regression problem: \begin{itemize} \item{(Theorem~\ref{theorem:phd_edge} and Corollary~\ref{corollary:phd}).} Let $r$ be a quantity that indicates the number of samples required for a $1 \pm \epsilon$ approximation, as defined in Equations~\ref{eq:r} and \ref{eq:r2} of Theorem~\ref{theorem:phd}.
+Our first randomized algorithm is based on subsampled randomized Hadamard transform and supports edge insertion and edge deletion.
+It updates the approximate solution in $O(rd)$ time.
+With $d \ll n$ and in particular considering $d$ as a constant, this yields a sublinear update time. \item (Theorems~\ref{theorem:countsketch_edge}, \ref{theorem_node_insertion} and \ref{theorem:node_deletion}, and Corollary~\ref{corollary:count_sketch}).
+Let $q=O\left(\frac{d^2}{\epsilon^2} \log^6(d/\epsilon)\right)$ be the number of samples required for a $1 \pm \epsilon$ approximation, using \textsf{CountSketch}.
+Our second randomized algorithm uses \textsf{CountSketch} and updates the approximate solution in $O(qd)$ time.
+Therefore if $d$ and $\epsilon$ are considered as constants, it yields a constant update time randomized algorithm.
+Unlike our first algorithm, our second algorithm supports all the update operations edge insertion, edge deletion, node insertion and node deletion. \end{itemize} Note that subsampled randomized Hadamard transform and \textsf{CountSketch} have already been used to improve regression in static data \cite{DBLP:conf/soda/AilonL08,Drineas2011,doi:10.1137/120874540,Clarkson:2017:LAR:3038256.3019134}.
+However, in this paper for the first time we show how they can be used to improve update time in a dynamic setting, where it is required to update the sketches and the approximate solution, after an update operation in the data.